Rumbula massacre: Creation of the Riga Ghetto

-Entry of Friedrich Jeckeln
+Friedrich Jeckeln

 Motive

-Himmler's motive was to eliminate the Latvian Jews in Riga so that Jews from Germany and Austria could be deported to the Riga ghetto and housed in their place.
+The Nazis wanted to eliminate the Latvian Jews in Riga to make room for Jews from Germany and Austria to be deported to the Riga ghetto.
 Similarly motivated mass murders of eastern Jews confined to ghettos were carried out at Kovno on October 28, 1941 (10,000 dead), and at Minsk, where 13,000 were shot on November 7 and an additional 7,000 on November 20.
 To carry out this plan, Himmler brought Friedrich Jeckeln into Latvia from Ukraine, where he had organized a number of mass murders, including Babi Yar (30,000 dead).
 Jeckeln's crew of about 50 killers and supporting personnel arrived in Riga on November 5, 1941.
 Jeckeln did not arrive with them, but went instead to Berlin where sometime between November 10 and November 12, 1941, he met with Himmler.
-Himmler told Jeckeln to kill the entire Riga ghetto and to instruct Lohse, should he object that this was an order of Himmler's and also of Adolf Hitler's: "Tell Lohse it is my order, which is also the Führer's wish".
+Himmler told Jeckeln to kill the entire Riga ghetto and to instruct Lohse, should he object, that this was an order of Himmler's and also of Adolf Hitler's: "Tell Lohse it is my order, which is also the Führer's wish".

 Jeckeln then went to Riga and explained the situation to Lohse, who raised no further objection.
 By mid-November 1941, Jeckeln had set himself up in a building in the old section of Riga known as the Ritterhaus.
 Back in Berlin, Rosenberg, Lohse's superior in the Nazi hierarchy, was able to get one concession out of Himmler, that slave labor extracted from male Jews aged 16–60 would be considered too important to Germany's war effort.
 Consequently, these people would be spared, while women, children, old and disabled people would be shot.
 Jeckeln's plan for carrying out this segregation of the victims came to be known as the "Little Ghetto".